-Operating a professional translator’s business without a support network is like driving a car without a seat belt.
+Operating a professional translator’s business without having translator support networks is like driving a car without a seat belt.

-Your network needs to cover a multitude of eventualities.
+Your translator support networks need to cover a multitude of eventualities.

 - IT problems and internet connection problems